Exercise a high degree of caution in Belgium due to the threat of terrorist attack.

 Entry and exit

-Belgium is a party to the Schengen Convention, along with a number of other European countries.
+Belgium is a part of the Schengen area, along with a number of other European countries.
 This allows you to enter Belgium without a visa in some circumstances.

 In other circumstances, you will need a visa.

 In the current threat environment, Belgian authorities have increased security measures at international airports and train stations.
-You should carry your passport with you when entering or leaving Belgium, even if crossing by road or rail.
+Carry your passport with you when entering or leaving Belgium, even if crossing by road or rail.
 Contact your airline or travel agent for the latest information or check-in requirements.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.